 Are you interested in the economics and politics of water?
 Ready to be part of the next generation of water policymakers?

-The water policy thesis track in the Master of Freshwater Sciences and Technology offers an interdisciplinary, research-based program that will prepare you for a career in research and industry, or to further your studies in a PhD program.
+The water policy thesis track in the Master of Freshwater Sciences offers an interdisciplinary, research-based program that will prepare you for a career in research and industry, or to further your studies in a PhD program.
 Thesis track students work closely with water policy and economics experts to conduct original research and learn how to develop water policy that offers solutions for long-term environmental health and quality of life.

 Water Policy That Creates Change.